ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 You can use the suspend billing feature as a faster alternative to provisioning and reclaiming a virtual server instance.
 {:tip}

-Billing is suspended only when you power off your virtual server instance through the {{site.data.keyword.cloud}} console, CLI, or {{site.data.keyword.slapi_short}}.
+Billing is suspended only when you power off your virtual server instance through the {{site.data.keyword.cloud_notm}} console, CLI, or {{site.data.keyword.slapi_short}}.
 If you power off your virtual server instance directly through the OS, billing isn't suspended for that instance.
 {:note}

 ## Provisioning details